g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

    V6 IPV6 Unicast prefix: fd10:faca:f0fa:3:8::/80 Metric:        0 External Up
    V6 IPV6 Unicast prefix: fd10:faca:f0fa:3:9::/80 Metric:        0 External Up
 ```
-You can saw the inet routes aren't exported by R5.
-But you can ask yourself, and the inet6 routes?
-Why both routers are exporting these routes?
+You can see that the IPv4 routes aren't exported by R5.
+But you might ask: What about the IPv6 routes?
+Why are both routers exporting these routes?

-This happens because the wid-metrics-only changes the external inet routes in internal routes.
-Inet6 uses TLV 236 and are tagged with the External Bit.
+This happens because the wide-metrics-only setting changes how the external IPv4 routes are processed, potentially making them look like internal routes (lower preference).
+IPv6, however, uses TLV 236 and is correctly tagged with the External Bit.

-So, let's change this preference to made this leak correctly.
+So, let's change the OSPF external preference to fix the IPv4 leak and ensure redundancy:
 ```
 set protocols ospf3 realm ipv4-unicast external-preference 13
 set protocols ospf3 external-preference 13
 ```
-I am changing the both families to made an standard, I like these "gambiarras" a little bit beauty.
+I am changing the preference for both families to create a standard.
+I like these 'hacks' to be a little bit beautiful.

 And, let's check the results!
 ```